-(4) The GFSC may issue guidance on changes of the kind in subsection (1) which may affect a regulated firm's continuing satisfaction of the threshold conditions.
+(4) The GFSC may issue guidance on alterations and events of the kind in subsection (1) which may affect a regulated firm's continuing satisfaction of the threshold conditions.

-(5) Subsection (1) applies without limiting any notification obligation imposed by any other provision of this Act or any regulations made under it.
+(5) Subsection (1) applies without limiting any other notification obligation imposed by any other provision of this Act or any regulations made under it.